-"I DARE NOT EVEN ENTER THIS PLANE," MOGART HAD told him as they'd traveled.
-"Of all the problems, this is the one that I fear the most.
+"I DARE NOT EVEN ENTER THIS PLANE," MOGART HAD told him as they'd traveled "Of all the problems, this is the one that I fear the most.
 It is a training area for adepts in the Probabilities Department-not very large as universes go, and tremendously malleable.
-Unlike most of the planes, this one has no fixed rules.
-It is designed to respond to the willpower of the utilizer.
-Thus, you're going to encounter not an old sot or a nut case but someone fully in good with the powers that be."
+Unlike most the planes, this one has no fixed rules.
+It is designed to respond to the willpower of the utilize Thus, you're going to encounter not an old sot or a nut case but someone fully in good with the powers that be."

 Mac was nervous about that.
-"Then with the jewel and no weaknesses, I'll be a sitting duck for him," he'd objected.
+Then with the jewel and no weaknesses, I'll be a sitting duck thim," he'd objected.

-"Not at all," the demon had responded.
-"The jewel is of no consequence here except to get you in or out.
-Nor did I say that brother Abaddon had no weaknesses.
-He has a great many that might well be his undoing in the future, but the one most prominent and the one you can make the most use of is that he is a compulsive gambler.
+Not at all," the demon had responded.
+The jewel is of no consequence here except to get y in or out.
+Nor did I say that brother Abaddon had no weak-nesses.
+He has a great many that mig well be his undoing in the future, but the one most prominent and the one you can make the me use of is that he is a compulsive gambler.
 It's only because he is that we are risking this one.
-And he is honorable, as things go.
-If you wager with him he will play by the rules and will honor the terms of the wager.
-Beware, though -he loves loopholes, and he will take advantage of any you leave him."
+A he is honorable, as things go.
+If you wager with him he will play by the rules and will honor terms of the wager.
+Beware, though -he loves loopholes, and he will take advantage of any y leave him."

-Mac Walters had smiled bitterly, thinking of the rules of the fight back in that other, primitive world.
-"I'll take care on that score.
+Mac Walters had smiled bitterly, thinking of the rules of the fight back in that other, primiti world.
+Tll take care on that score.
 But what am I to expect?
 What sort of rules apply here?"

-"No rules at all, except what is made by willpower.
-All that you will see and hear is created in another's mind.
-You will find that you, too, will be able to do the same thing if you can concentrate and place your requirements in clear terms in your own mind.
-Don't try a contest of wills, though.
+No rules at all, except what is made by willpower.
+All that you will see and hear is created another's mind.
+You will find that you, too, will be able to do the same thing if you concentrate and place your requirements in clear terms in your own mind.
+Don't try a contest wills, though.
 Abaddon has the advantage in mental training and experience.
-First look over the place and test yourself out.
-There are a lot of leftovers from other training exercises, and more than likely he'll just consider you one of those.
-Then, when you think you are ready, seek him out-challenge him, appeal to his sporting interests.
-A contest under clearly defined rules for the jewel.
+First look over to place and test yourself out.
+There are a lot of leftovers from other training exercises, and most than likely he'll just consider you one of those.
+Then, when you think you are ready, seek hout-chal-lenge him, appeal to his sporting interests.
+A contest under clearly defined rules for to jewel.
 He'll leap at it.
 The rest, though-winning it, I mean-that's up to you."

 There had been more, of course.
-These training levels were used between testing out new jobs and concepts as refresher courses for active experimenters.
-That was what Abaddon was doing now.
+These training levels were used between testing out new jo and concepts as refresher courses for active experimenters.
+That was what Abaddon was doi now.
 It was, in many ways, a sophisticated equivalent of target practice for a marksman.
-Now Mac entered the plane, not in anyone else's body but as himself, for the training ground was open.
+No Mac entered the plane, not in anyone else's body but as himself, for the train-ing ground wopen.

 If there was a hell, he decided, this might be it-the real thing.
-A gray nothingness spread from horizon to horizon; the ground was featureless as well, with the appearance of dull gray tile but with the feel and consistency of hard-packed dirt.
-There was no moon, no stars, no sun, although an eerie bright twilight permeated everything.
-There was no problem seeing where you were going, but there didn't seem anyplace to go.
+A gray nothingness spread from horizon to horizon; the ground was featureless as well, with the appearance of dull gray tile to with the feel and consistency of hard-packed dirt.
+There was no moon, no stars, no sun, althout an eerie bright twilight permeated everything.
+There was no problem seeing where you were going but there didn't seem anyplace to go.